joeymanny/joeboids/README.md

 The visualize_neighbors feature will choose one boid and draw a line from it to al its neighbors.
-The print_timings feature will print how early/late the step function was in relation to its schedule (defaults to 120 fps for some reason--oh well)
+The print_timings feature will print how early/late the step function was in relation to its schedule (I made the default 120 fps for some reason--oh well)

 # h